One way that Leagues promote open government is through Observer Corps. Read Observing Your Government in Action Guide: Protecting Your Right to Know

 importance of the League being present to watch--and to take action when necessary.

 The Greater Lafayette League is working to establish an Observer Corps, members who are willing to commit one year to attending all the meetings of one local governmental board or commission and report on the business that was transacted at each meeting.
 Two members could agree to share the responsibility for observing a single board.
 Reporting would be done on a simple form.
 Information from the completed forms will be posted on our website.
 You can help build a stronger, safer and well informed community.

 Training will be provided for all observers.
-Contact Winnie Adler if you are interested.
+Contact Our Local Observer Corps if you are interested.